 “The initial uptake for the [ZED] programme has been slow,” acknowledges Vinod Kumar, president of India SME Forum.
 He adds, “However, more MSMEs are gradually adopting the certification as awareness increases and businesses recognise the long-term benefits.”

-The few MSMEs that have secured ZED certifications are mostly those that are already working with brands with an international reach, says Mehul Patel, a climate action researcher with World Resources Institute (WRI) India.
+The few MSMEs that have secured ZED certifications are mostly those that are already working with brands with an international reach, says Mehul Patel, program lead, climate at WRI India.

 “If a big brand like Tata Steel is outsourcing some product from a particular MSME, it ensures sustainability compliance of outsourcing agencies.
 To do business with such brands, MSMEs need to get certified,” Patel adds.